 Too many of SARS's resources are currently spent on information entitlement disputes, as opposed to conducting the audit within the period that additional assessments, if required, may be issued.
 This results in insufficient time to ensure SARS has all relevant information at its disposal to make correct assessment.
-In some cases, taxpayers, particularly large corporates, take more than six months to provide information required by SARS by simply failing to do so, disputing SARS's right to obtain the information, attempting to impose conditions on access to the information.
+In some cases, taxpayers, particularly large corporates, take more than six months to provide information required by SARS by simply failing to do so, disputing SARS's right to obtain the information, attempting to impose conditions on access to the information and attempting to require specific mechanisms for accessing the information.
 Information entitlement disputes, particularly if pursued in the High Court, can take more than one year to resolve.
 These failures to provide information or information entitlement disputes are often tactical or even vexatious, given the fact that taxpayers are very much aware of the period within which SARS must finalise the audit and issue additional assessments, if required.